TelloViz/Kingdom-Coinquest/README.md

 ---

-### __Note__: At this point, each player should have 1 King in front of them and there is only one deck of cards face down, in the location labelled "forge" on the set-up figure.
+### __Note__: At this point, each player should have 1 King in front of them and there is only one deck of cards face down, in the location labeled "forge" on the set-up figure.

 ---